Melelery/c-binance-futures-quant/README_EN.md

 The front-end file, the webpage is an external webpage, so the time interval of one minute is forced to be locked, and the displayed data is relatively simple, after all, it is external

-I also designed a detailed data analysis website on the intranet, but this part actually needs to be customized with its own quantitative strategy, and once it is made public, there is a risk of strategy leakage, so it will not be disclosed here.
+I also designed a detailed data analysis website on the intranet, but this part needs to be customized with your quantitative strategy, and once it is made public, there is a risk of strategy leakage, so it will not be disclosed here.

 In addition, the data processing after the transaction and the front-end code are all based on the realization of functions, so they do not pay attention to other indicators such as performance, please refer to the FAQ at the bottom